mczimmermann/cs263/README.md

 * [CVE-2025-5278](https://www.cve.org/CVERecord?id=CVE-2025-5278), heap buffer under-read in chroot
 * [CVE-2015-4042](https://www.cve.org/CVERecord?id=CVE-2015-4042), integer overflow in keycompare_mb() function in sort

 The current plan is to use `google-benchmark` in order to test the performance of the C++ code, and use `criterion` to test the performance of the Rust code.
-For both languages, we will benchmark a "normal", non-exploit run, and for examples where a proof of concept is available, we will also benchmark the exploit.
+For both languages, I will benchmark a "normal", non-exploit run, and for examples where a proof of concept is available, I will also benchmark the exploit.
 Note that overwhelmingly, users will only experience a normal execution path so this is sufficient.
 Furthermore, optimal performance is theoretically not necessary for an attacker that wants to trigger the vulnerabilities.